 My mother does not taste the difference between the blood and a regular orange, but everyone else does.

-My favorite way to enjoy them is in a soda or the martini I developed, that is a sweet and salty taste treat in the late afternoon.
+My favorite way to enjoy them is in a soda or the martini I developed, a sweet and salty taste treat.

 Blood Orange Care Tips